masteringmodernpayments/book/initial_app.md

 Also, you'll want to delete `public/index.html` because it gets in Devise's way.

-Now, let's create a User for devise to work with:
+Now, let's create a User model for devise to work with:

     $ bundle exec rails generate devise User
     $ bundle exec rake db:migrate

+Open up `app/controllers/application_controller.rb` and add this line, which will secure everything by default:

+    before_filter :authenticate_user!

 ## Models